Luke Raley Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals will look to Marsh (0-2) in his third start this season.

-- In his last appearance on Wednesday, July 5, the right-hander tossed five innings against the Minnesota Twins, allowing two earned runs while surrendering three hits.
+- In his most recent time out on Saturday, July 8, the righty threw five innings against the Cleveland Guardians, allowing six earned runs while surrendering 13 hits.

 © 2023 Data Skrive.
 All rights reserved.